 I focus on working with founders who are building technology companies with an authentic mission.
 A mission-driven company usually requires an investor with patience and long-term perspective; and I feel those are my core strengths.

 My investment thesis is based on an overall view that 21st century businesses will thrive on Economies of Unscale, and there is an incredible opportunity to redesign most application workflows with first principles.
-My investments at General Catalyst include ClassDojo, Fractyl, Gridco Systems, Gusto, Highfive, Livongo, SnapChat, Stripe, ThoughtSpot, TuneIn, and Virtual Instruments.
+My investments at General Catalyst include ClassDojo, Fractyl, Gridco Systems, Gusto, Highfive, Livongo, SnapChat, Stripe, ThoughtSpot, and TuneIn.
 I also direct the GC Stripe Platform Fund, a $10 million initiative to help start new ventures that are built on top of the Stripe Connect platform.

 I wound up with five degrees from MIT because I was hoping to pursue an academic career: Electrical Engineering & Computer Science (BS and MS), Operations Research (MS), Mathematics (BS), Biology & Biomedical Engineering (BS).
 In hindsight, that was excellent training for being a venture capitalist because I am always curious about new areas of innovation.